Rohypnol Abuse Treatment Center

 The longer you were abusing Rohypnol, the more severe these symptoms tend to be.
 In extreme cases, you may experience a complete inability to sleep, out of control aggression, restlessness, tremors, and even psychosis.
 These are things loved ones may not know how to deal with and you may be unable to handle on your own — especially if you experience heartbeat fluctuations, severe breathing problems or seizures.

 We do not follow one plan for everyone who walks through our doors.
 Instead, we offer you a treatment plan that is designed specifically for you after monitoring you and engaging in one-on-one counseling sessions with you.
 We believe that flexibility in programming is the number one secret for success.
-We also believe it can help make sure you’re getting the full healing you need for the best possible foundation for life beyond 12 Keys Rehab.
+We also believe it can help make sure you’re getting the full healing you need for the best possible foundation for life beyond treatment.

 We also understand that your treatment needs may evolve as your recovery progresses.
 We do not come up with one treatment and stick to it through the end, regardless of how you are progressing.
 We constantly monitor you and your situation to look for signs that certain aspects of treatment may be more or less effective than others, and adjust accordingly.

-At 12 Keys, we believe that holistic treatments offer the best results for most of our clients.
+We believe that holistic treatments offer the best results for most of our clients.
 Our therapists have a small number of clients at any given time so that we can offer you the full attention you deserve during your recovery here with us.

 We also believe that learning to relax, repair your mind and body, and enjoy life is foundational aspects of recovery.
 Our center features beautiful views of the water and has countless creature comforts so you can focus on these things as your body and spirit recover from addiction.
 We work hard, but we also devote time to good clean fun, rest and relaxation — all of which are essential for your total recovery.